Penalty for royalties

 Example 4 – penalty following 2 reassessments

-XYZ Co. has a royalty liability of $7,500,000 for the April-June quarter, but lodges a royalty return for the period stating that the royalty payable was $8,000,000, which is the value we use for the assessment.
+XYZ Co. lodges a return for the period stating that the royalty payable was $8,000,000, which is the value we use for the assessment.

 However, during a subsequent investigation, we find that the actual liability for the period is $7,500,000.

-The penalty can be increased by up to 20% if we believe that the resource permit holder has hindered or stopped us from knowing their true liability.
+The penalty can be increased by up to 20% if we believe that the resource authority holder has hindered or stopped us from knowing their true liability.
+This includes not notifying us where the correct liability is more than the amount stated in an assessment.

-We can remit a royalty penalty amount in part or in full.
-When deciding this, we will consider the reasons for the understatement of the liability and to what extent the resource permit holder is responsible.
+We can remit a penalty amount in part or in full.
+When deciding this, we will consider the reasons for the understatement of the liability and to what extent the resource authority holder is responsible.